top of page

 9. Mrs. Right

 Joe McIntyre has the vocals in this sweet song about looking for the right person.
 "Are you really Mrs. Right?" sings Joey.
-"Yes, I am," shriek back five million Blockheads!
+"Yes, I am," shriek back millions of Blockheads!

 10. Since You Walked into My Life